sqlsharper/PoorMansTSqlFormatter/README.md

 ### AD
-I have a SSMS Addin with multiple features - [SQL Sharper](https://sqlsharper.com/?git)
+I have an SSMS Addin with multiple features - [SQL Sharper](https://sqlsharper.com/?git)

 And I'm writing my own T-SQL formatter, thanks for your watching.